huggingface/community-events/gradio-blocks/README.md

 In this event, you will:

-- Learning about Gradio and the new Blocks Feature
+1. Learning about Gradio and the new Blocks Feature
-- How Gradio and Hugging Face Spaces work together
+2. Building your own Blocks demo using Gradio and Hugging Face Spaces
-- Understanding the Hugging Face ecosystem
-- Share Demos in a Hugging Face organization for the Blocks event
+3. Submitting your demo on Spaces to the Gradio Blocks Party Organization
+4. Share your blocks demo with a permanent shareable link
+5. Win Prizes

 **Example spaces using Blocks**